 Where We Stayed – Hampton Inn Calgary University Northwest

 There’s not a lot to say about the Hampton Inn & Suites Calgary University Northwest; it was a run-of-the-mill Hampton Inn.
 There was absolutely nothing wrong with it, but there was nothing special about it either.
 I booked a King 1 bedroom suite + a connecting 2 queen room using our Hilton points.

 To maximize points, we almost exclusively stay within the Hilton family of hotels when we’re traveling.
 A lot of our spending goes on the Hilton AMEX Surpass card, so we rack up A LOT of Hilton points that we redeem for stays like this one.
 If you’re looking for a new credit card to maximize points/miles travel, I highly recommend the Hilton AMEX Surpass, and right now, you can get 150,000 points for free after making $3000 in purchases.
 There is a small annual fee, but I’ve found the rewards to make the fee totally worth it.

 What We Did in Calgary

 OK, so the first thing we did was pick up our rental car at the airport from Enterprise.
-We almost always rent with either Enterprise or Alamo but it’s definitely always done through the Costco Travel website.
-Even with military deals, or coupon codes, you cannot beat Costco travel pricing.
+We almost always rent with either Enterprise or Alamo, but it’s definitely always done through the Costco Travel website.
+You cannot beat Costco travel pricing even with military deals or coupon codes.
 Seriously, if you travel a lot, it’s worth it to have a Costco membership!

 Groceries & Supplies